-Volunteer services received by Council have not been recognised in the financial statements as they cannot be reliably measured and would not be purchased if not donated.
+Volunteer services received by Council have not been recognised in the financial statements as they are not considered material.

 New accounting standards and interpretations issued but not yet effective

 New accounting standards and interpretations issued but not yet effective

 Certain new accounting standards and interpretations (ie. pronouncements) have been published by the Australian Accounting Standards Board that are not mandatory for the 30 June 2023 reporting period.